Alliott Verdon Roe: Aviation career

 In 1906 he applied for the job of Secretary of the Royal Aero Club.
-Although there were other better-qualified candidates, Roe's enthusiasm for aviation impressed Charles Rolls, who interviewed him, and he was given the job.
+Although there were other better-qualified candidates, Roe's enthusiasm for aviation impressed Charles Rolls, and Stanley Spooner who interviewed him, and he was given the job.
 Shortly after this he was offered a job as a draughtsman by G.L.O.
 Davidson, who had devised a twin-rotored aircraft and had secured the financial backing of Sir William Armstrong of Armstrong-Whitworth.
-This machine was being built in Denver in the USA.
+This machine was being built in Denver in the United States.
 After disagreements about the design of the machine and problems with his salary, Roe, who had been sent back to Britain to deal with patenting the design, resigned.

 He then began to build a series of flying models, and won a Daily Mail competition with a prize of £75 for one of his designs in 1907.
 With the prize money and the use of stables at his brother's house in West Hill, Putney, he then began to build a full-size aeroplane, the Roe I Biplane, based on his winning model.
 He tested this at Brooklands in 1907–08, later claiming to have made his first successful flight on 8 June 1908.
 After encountering problems with the management of Brooklands he moved his flight experiments to Walthamstow Marshes, where he rented space under a railway arch at the western end of the viaduct.
 Despite many setbacks, Roe persisted with his experiments and there is now a blue plaque commemorating his first successful flight (in July 1909) at the site.
 His aircraft, Avroplane, a triplane, is preserved in London's Science Museum.
 A working replica of this aircraft was unveiled on 7 June 2008 at the Brooklands Museum in Surrey.

 With his brother Humphrey, Alliott founded the A.V.
 Roe Aircraft Co. on 1 January 1910, later renamed Avro Aircraft, at Brownsfield Mill, Great Ancoats Street, Manchester.
 His most popular model, the 504, sold more than 8,300 units, mainly to the Royal Flying Corps and later to the Royal Air Force for use by training units.
 In 1928 he sold his shares and bought S. E. Saunders Co., and formed Saunders-Roe.